GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 The web does not meet today’s expectations for user privacy and choice.

+When you visit a website you're unlikely to know what third parties involved and what they're doing with your data.
+Even publishers and web developers may not understand the entire third-party supply chain.

-The Privacy Sandbox initiative announced in 2019 has two core aims:
+The Privacy Sandbox initiative has two core aims:
 * Work with the web community to develop replacement solutions for third-party cookies and covert tracking techniques.
 * Phase out support for [third-party cookies](https://web.dev/samesite-cookies-explained/) when new